Skip to main content

 3. Cardiovascular flow and heart valves

-Fluid-structure interaction (FSI) of thin leaflets and blood flow is essential for physiological function of heart valves.
+Fluid-structure interaction (FSI) of thin leaflets and blood flow is essential for the physiological function of heart valves.
 However, computational modeling of this FSI problem is notoriously challenging because of the complex geometry and the added-mass effect on the extremely light leaflets.
 Coupling an immersed-boundary method and the nonlinear mechanics of flexible leaflets, we not only can capture the unsteady vortices but also the dynamic deformation pattern as well as the transient force on the leaflets.
 Such computational models can be used to build computational tools for diagnosis, assessment, and treatment of heart valve disease.

 valve_force2 valve_flow_velocity